 Building the immune system to fight disease; and

-Reaching an ideal weight (as a result of cleansing and applying other key principles of the Diet, in particular one of proper food combining (Donna Gates, 2011).
+Reaching an ideal weight (as a result of cleansing and applying other key principles of the Diet, in particular one of proper food combining) (Donna Gates, 2011).

-There are other books that present comprehensive diet plans anchored by detoxing.
+There are other books and resources that present comprehensive diet plans anchored by detoxing.
 The Blood Sugar Solution: 10-Day Detox Diet by Mark Hyman specifically targets those who are looking for strategies "to activate your body's natural ability to burn fat and lose weight fast".
 The Living Beauty Detox Program by Ann Louise Gittleman (2000) includes a diet plan specifically for women who want to cleanse their bodies of toxins as a strategy to balance hormones, including fat-regulating hormones such as estrogen that drops in menopause leading to greater fat storage in the abdominal cavity.
 Ellen Landes (1999) and L.M.
 Brown and D.J.
 Clegg (2009) also discuss the benefits of detoxification and hormonal balance for weight loss and fat-burning.

 Understanding the properties of detoxing can help to make an informed decision regarding whether a detox can serve one's needs to achieve weight and fat loss.